Sonata Capriccosa

-Allen bit the inside of his mouth, tested the bindings Cadence had loosened for him, and without hesitation tore right out of them (**).
-He rubbed his wrists as he rose to a stand, ignoring Agapes’ gape and Fortuna’s stares, and then went immediately over to Theta and Omicron’s side.
+Allen bit the inside of his mouth, tested the bindings Cadence had loosened for him, and without hesitation tore right out of them.
+He rubbed his wrists as he rose to a stand, ignoring Agapes’ gape and Fortuna’s stare, and went immediately over to Theta and Omicron’s side.

 Omicron blinked up at him in a confused and panicked daze before realization flashed across her face.
 She raised a conductor-gloved hand warningly.
 Allen grabbed her wrist, and she shoved him away in response.
 He returned the gesture right back at her.

-She stared back at him tense, glanced down at Theta whose breathing was getting shallower, and pulled her arms away from him with a nod.
-Allen reached into his pants pocket in response and pulled out a small case no bigger than his palm.
+She stared back at him tense, glanced down at Theta whose breathing was getting shallower, and pulled her arms away with a nod.
+Allen reached into his pants pocket and pulled out a small case no bigger than his palm.
 He flipped it open, showed her the vial labeled epinephrine and the syringe within.

-Allen had the doc and Nico teach him how to use this years ago after Francis had gotten his first allergy attack after Francis and Cadence robbed a candy store and inhaled their rewards.
-After that incident, Allen made Carl, Nico, and Cadence carry a case of medicine with them at all times, but once Francis had identified what his allergy was, he asked them to stop carrying it.
+Allen had the doc and Nico teach him how to use this years ago after Francis had gotten his first allergy attack after Francis and Cadence had robbed a candy store and had inhaled their nut-filled rewards.
+After that incident, Allen had made Carl, Nico, and Cadence carry a case of medicine with them at all times, but once Francis had identified what his allergy was, he asked them to stop carrying it.
 Instead, he carried one himself.
-“It was expensive,” Francis had said at the time while insisting that Allen stop carrying it too.
+“It’s expensive,” Francis had said at the time while insisting that Allen stop carrying it too.
 But Allen figured that the hospital bill for Francis would be even larger if he didn’t have one of these on him all the time.
-And so, he had been constantly keeping one of these on his person for the past couple of years.
+And so, he’d been constantly keeping one of these on his person for all this time.

 Allen stared down at Theta, studied his face, met his glazed eyes, reached a decision.
 He swiftly filled the syringe and carefully injected it into Theta’s thigh muscle.
 He sat back afterwards, pocketing everything carefully.

-“Wait,” Omicron pressed, pulling the still shallowly breathing Theta onto her lap.
+“Wait.”
+Omicron pulled the still shallowly breathing Theta onto her lap.
 “What now?”

 “Well, usually we take him to the hospital or the doctors after so they can make sure everything’s fine.”